hakehardware/hakehardware.github.io/docs/guides/autonomys/prep-your-drives-for-autonomys.md

 ![df-h](/img/prep-your-drives-autonomys/df-h.png)

 ### Set Permissions
 Lastly, we need to set the permissions so that Autonomys can access the drives for farming.
-To do this we will set the ownership to `nobody:nogroup`
+To do this we will set the ownership to `nobody:nogroup` for all sub-folders of our main autonomys directory
 ```bash
 sudo chown -R nobody:nogroup /media/autonomys/*
 ```